What To Stock Up On In May

 May is the best month to look for a house.
 Most people want their kids to finish out the school year and want to find another home to move into when the summer starts.
 They want their kids to settle into the new neighborhood before they start school in August or September.

 Sellers may be more willing to negotiate the sales price this month.
 May is a perfect time to buy or sell before vacation time starts.
-The weather is good and many kids are out of school, or close to being so.
-Some people are buying bigger, or they may be downsizing, depending on their family situation.
+The weather is good, and many kids are out of school or close to being so.
+Depending on their family situation, some people buy bigger, or they may downsize.
+In my opinion, interest rates need to come down to justify the high prices of homes these days.

-All indications are that homes will be priced higher this year.
-Who knows when things may return to more normal pricing, but you may want to talk to the real estate gurus to see if now is the best time.
+All indications are that home prices will hold steady or be slightly higher this year.
+Who knows when things may return to more normal pricing, but you may want to talk to the real estate experts to see if now is the best time.
+I used to own a mortgage company and was a realtor for several years, and I feel strongly that a market correction is way overdue.
+Of course, if rates come down their may be more pressure on home prices as demand goes up.

 Vacuum Cleaners

 Watch for flyers in the mail this month to purchase vacuums at deep discounts.
-You may also see ads online for the vacuum you have been wanting for a very long time.
-We know we have these babies for years, so why not get one that is discounted significantly?
-A clean house is an awesome house, right?
+You may also see ads online for the vacuum you have wanted for a long time.
+We have had these babies for years, so why not get a discounted one?
+A clean house is a fabulous house!

-Here again, go look at vacuums at different stores after you have done some research online.
-See if the weight is okay for you to push and pull around, and how well it cleans.
+Again, after doing some research online, look at vacuums at different stores.
+See if the weight and how well it cleans are okay for you to push and pull around.
 Then look for the sales.
 You can see discounts of 25-40% off some brands.

 Refrigerators

-You may think Black Friday has the best deals on refrigerators, think again.
-Often on holiday weekends, people tend to go stroll through furniture stores or large box stores.
+If you think Black Friday has the best deals on refrigerators, think again.
+Often, on holiday weekends, people tend to stroll through furniture stores or large box stores.
 I have seen them marked down close to or below Black Friday prices.

-It’s a really good idea, to scope out the stores or go online to find the refrigerator you may want.
+It’s an excellent idea to scope out the stores or go online to find the refrigerator you may want.
 THEN watch for the best price.
 If the new models are coming in, consider opting for last year’s models to save some money.
 It’s all about saving money on the one you want and not just purchasing based on a low price.
-I always tell my readers to buy right the first time rather than settling for cheaper products.
+I always tell my readers to buy right the first time rather than settle for cheaper products.

 Cookware & Kitchen Tools

 We all know someone getting married or graduating in June, right?
-This is why you will see 20-40% off some small kitchen appliances, as well as some really good name-brand cookware.
+This is why you’ll see 20-40% off some small kitchen appliances and some really good name-brand cookware.

-It’s great to give a gift that will last many years to a young couple getting married and starting out on life’s journey.
-We’ll see kitchen tools, toasters, toaster ovens, stand mixers, can openers, and more marked down drastically.
+It’s great to give a gift that will last many years to a young couple getting married and starting on life’s journey.
+We’ll see kitchen tools, toasters, toaster ovens, stand mixers, can openers, and more kitchen products marked down drastically.

 Office Furniture

-Office furniture typically goes on sale this month because the new colors and designs will be coming into the stores around July and August.
-You’ll find swivel chairs for pennies on the dollar this month.
+Office furniture typically goes on sale this month because the new colors and designs will come into the stores around July and August.
+This month, you’ll find swivel chairs for pennies on the dollar.

 Thrift Stores

-Okay, thrift stores are overloaded in May because people have done their spring cleaning and decluttering big time.
+Okay, thrift stores are overloaded in May because people have done their spring cleaning and decluttering.
 Therefore, your local thrift stores will have clearance prices on the “new” items people just dropped off.

-It’s a great time to find some even better deals on some slightly used items at thrift stores in your neighborhood.
-I found some really cute plates the other day at a fraction of the original cost.
+It’s a great time to find even better deals on slightly used items at thrift stores in your neighborhood.
+The other day, I found some adorable plates at a fraction of the original cost.
 Yay!

 Athletic Apparel

-This month the stores will discount their athletic apparel because they know people are back to walking after a cold brutal winter in many locations, or the beautiful summer days are just around the corner.
+This month, the stores will discount their athletic apparel because they know people are back to walking, riding their bikes, and other fun activities after a cold, brutal winter in many locations, or beautiful summer days are just around the corner.

 Bring on the exercise clothing and let’s strengthen our bodies.
 Look for shorts, airy slacks, lightweight jackets, and sweaters.
 Don’t forget the walking shoes.